fabriziogiordano/policy/terms-of-service.md

 Notice: User-Generated-Content Disclaimer; Option to Review/Remove
 ------------------------------------------------------------------

-We're not Big Brother, so we don't spend our days browsing through all of the Forums, postings, etc., on Vimeo.
-That means that you may see postings from users that you find offensive and we can't be held responsible for everything people say.
+We’re not Big Brother, so we don’t spend our days browsing through all of the Forums, postings, etc., on Vimeo.
+That means that you may see postings from users that you find offensive and we can’t be held responsible for everything people say.
 If you see something that violates the [Community Guidelines](/guidelines#uploading_guidelines), please report it.

 VIMEO does not and cannot review all videos or Submissions posted to or created by users accessing the Services (including, but not limited to, the Vimeo Site), and is not in any manner responsible for the content of these videos, communications, comments or Forum postings, or the activities of Vimeo.com users.

 You acknowledge that by providing you with the ability to view and distribute user-generated-content through the Services (including, but not limited to, the Vimeo Site), VIMEO is merely acting as a passive conduit for the distribution of such information, and is not undertaking any obligation or liability relating to the content or the users' activities.
 Accordingly, VIMEO does not guarantee the accuracy, integrity, completeness, non-infringement or quality of such content.
 VIMEO and its respective parents, subsidiaries, affiliates, successors, assigns, employees, agents, directors, officers and shareholders do not undertake or assume any duty to monitor the Vimeo Site for inappropriate content.
 You understand that by using the Vimeo Site or Services, you may be exposed to content that is offensive, indecent or objectionable.
 Under no circumstances will VIMEO be liable in any way for any content, including, but not limited to, for any errors or omissions in any content, or for any loss or damage of any kind incurred as a result of the use of any content posted, emailed or otherwise transmitted on or via the Vimeo Site or Services.
 VIMEO and its respective parents, subsidiaries, affiliates, successors, assigns, employees, agents, directors, officers and shareholders assume no responsibility or liability which may arise from the content thereof, including, but not limited to, claims for defamation, libel, slander, infringement, invasion of privacy and publicity rights, obscenity, pornography, profanity, fraud, or misrepresentation.

 We may, however, monitor some areas of Vimeo, including channels, groups, forums, and comments of Videos, We can block or remove content that is abusive, defamatory, obscene, fraudulent, misleading, violative of someone else's rights or is otherwise offensive or unacceptable to us, in our discretion.
 In other words - Vimeo is a quality site.
-We don't like junk, and if we see it, we'll remove it.
+We don’t like junk, and if we see it, we'll remove it.

 Notwithstanding the foregoing, VIMEO reserves the right to (i) monitor some, all, or no areas of the channels, groups, comments and Forums for adherence to these or other rules that may be published from time to time; and (ii) block or remove videos, comments, Forum postings, Submissions or materials that it determines to be (a) abusive, defamatory, or obscene, (b) fraudulent, deceptive, or misleading; (c) in violation of a copyright, trademark, patent, trade secret, intellectual property or other rights of another or (d) offensive or otherwise unacceptable to VIMEO, in its sole discretion.